-After boot camp, I was stationed in Virginia, and within a few days of arriving at my duty station, I realized that I would need to be mobile.
+After boot camp, I was stationed in Virginia.
+Within a few days of arriving at my duty station, I realized that I would need to be mobile.
 I initially planned to purchase a 2009 2-door Honda Civic, after going to a dealership that my friend recommended.
-Those plans fell through, after I found out that my credit union would not increase my pre-approved auto loan to match the price of the Civic.
-Side bar: the guy at the dealership tried to convince me to apply for a credit card to cover the remaining balance of the car that the loan didn’t cover.
-Even though I was still pretty clueless about finances at that point, my spidey senses told me that idea was no bueno.
+Those plans fell through, after I found out that my credit union would not increase my pre-approved auto loan to match the Civic’s price.
+Side bar: the guy at the dealership tried to convince me to apply for a credit card to cover the car’s remaining balance.
+I was fairly clueless about finances at that point, but my spidey senses told me that idea was no bueno.

-Since the ’09 Civic wasn’t working out, I went to another Honda dealership in the area to find a car that was within the price range of my pre-approved loan.
-After looking at several cars, I had settled on a Nissan Altima.
-For some reason, I let the used car salesperson run my credit (yes, another mistake) and she gleefully announced that my credit was SO GOOD that I qualified for a NEW CAR!
+Since the ’09 Civic wasn’t working out, I went to a local Honda dealership.
+After looking at several cars, I was prepared to buy a used Nissan Altima.
+For some reason, I let the sales rep run my credit (yes, another mistake).
+She gleefully announced that my credit was SO GOOD that I qualified for a NEW CAR!

-Although I had clearly been bamboozled, I was happy with a reliable vehicle that got me wherever I needed to go with no issues.
-I even did the nerdy new car-owner thing and gave her a gender and name: Robyn 🙂 Still, the monthly payment gave me very little breathing room in my budget, and after about a year, I refinanced my car, which lowered my interest rate from 7% to 3%, and my payment from $420/month to $298.
-As the years went on and I became more knowledgeable about car buying, I realized my purchase was not well-executed at all, and I decided to pay off my loan ASAP.
+Although I had been bamboozled, I was happy with a reliable vehicle that got me wherever I needed to go.
+I even did the nerdy new car-owner thing and gave her a gender and name: Robyn 🙂 Still, the monthly payment gave me little breathing room in my budget.
+I refinanced my car, lowering my interest rate from 7% to 3%, and my payment from $420/month to $298.
+Years went by and I became more knowledgeable about car buying.
+I realized my purchase was not well-executed, and decided to pay off my loan ASAP.
 I made my final payment in March 2017, and I am now happily car-note free.

-I’ll be the first to admit that I didn’t do enough research before buying my car.
-I let my emotions and (what I thought was) desperate need for transportation to cloud my judgment, which is probably the #1 cardinal sin in personal finance.
-However, I don’t subscribe to the patriarchal advice I often hear that admonishes women to take a male companion along when car shopping.
-The idea that we need a strong and supposedly more knowledgeable man to protect us from the Big Bad Car Dealer Wolf just seems ridiculous and condescending.
-As with all financial decisions, it comes down to education, knowing exactly what you want before going in, and the commitment to walk away if the dealership can’t give you what you want.
-Most of the time they can, but they’re waiting on you to cave into the pressure first.
+I’ll admit that I didn’t do enough research before buying my car.
+I allowed my emotions and (what I thought was) desperate need for transportation to cloud my judgment.
+This is probably the #1 cardinal sin in personal finance.
+However, I don’t subscribe to the patriarchal advice that admonishes women to bring a male companion when car shopping.
+The idea that we need a supposedly more knowledgeable man to protect us from the Big Bad Car Dealer Wolf seems ridiculous and condescending.
+Like any financial decision, it comes down to education, knowing what you want, and being ok with walking away if it’s not the best deal.
+Most of the time dealerships can work with you, but they’re banking on you being uneducated about car buying.

-Although I plan on driving Robyn until the wheels fall off, there’s a tiny part of me that anxiously awaits the moment of my next car purchase so I can redeem myself for all the mistakes I made back in the day.
-I’m already planning to put $0 down, with an interest rate of no less than 3%, and ZERO miles if they’re selling it as a “new” car.
+Although I plan to drive Robyn until the wheels fall off, a tiny part of me anxiously awaits my next car purchase.
+I feel a need to redeem myself for all the mistakes I made back in the day.
+I’m planning to put $0 down, with an interest rate of 3% or less, and ZERO miles if it’s a new car.
 Of course, this is only the back-up plan, as my true dream is to pay for my next car with cash.
 Either way, I’ll be doing my damnedest to make sure that I come out triumphant over the Big Bad Car Dealer Wolf.